2 Cold Scorpio: Independent circuit (2005–present)

 On June 10, 2005, 2 Cold Scorpio wrestled at the ECW reunion event Hardcore Homecoming, defeating Kid Kash.
 In late 2007, 2 Cold Scorpio joined Booker T's Pro Wrestling Alliance promotion, based in Houston, Texas.
 He wrestled occasionally in Pasadena, Texas, at the city's convention center, and he participated in a feud with heel wrestler and student Gustavo Mendoza.
-His last PWA match was on February 16, 2008 at Texas Tapout against Chris Adams.
+His last PWA match was on February 16, 2008, at Texas Tapout against Chris Adams.
 On August 8, 2010, 2 Cold Scorpio wrestled at Total Nonstop Action Wrestling's ECW reunion show, Hardcore Justice, defeating C. W. Anderson.
 On April 28, 2012, 2 Cold Scorpio wrestled Shane Douglas in the main event of Extreme Reunion (a wrestling event promoted by Douglas) in Philadelphia, Pennsylvania.
 During the match, two masked men got involved.
 One was Kevin Sullivan, who attacked Douglas.
-The other was former ECW owner Tod Gordon, who hugged 2 Cold Scorpio.
-Douglas pinned 2 Cold Scorpio with a twisting sunset flip.
-2 Cold Scorpio made his debut for Chikara in September 2012, when he, Jerry Lynn and Tommy Dreamer entered the 2012 King of Trios as "The Extreme Trio", defeating Team WWF (1-2-3 Kid, Aldo Montoya and Tatanka) in their first round match.
+The other was former ECW owner Tod Gordon, who pinned 2 Cold Scorpio with a twisting sunset flip.
+2 Cold Scorpio made his debut for Chikara in September 2012, when he, Jerry Lynn and Tommy Dreamer entered the 2012 King of Trios as "The Extreme Trio", defeating Team WWF (1–2–3 Kid, Aldo Montoya and Tatanka) in their first round match.
 The following day, The Extreme Trio was eliminated from the tournament by Team ROH (Mike Bennett, Matt Jackson and Nick Jackson).